CIS Enterprise Edition

-These changes will be available in Pegasus CIS v4.10 scheduled for release in August 2019.
-Opera 3 must be upgraded to release 2.61.01.
+These changes will be available in Pegasus CIS v4.10.
+Opera 3 must be on v2.61.01 or above.
 To read more about Reverse Charge VAT and CIS v4.10, read the datasheet here.
 If you want to discuss your Opera 3 or CIS installations to ensure you are on the correct version regarding this legislative change, contact your Account Manager or call us on 08000 195101

 Pegasus CIS Subcontractor Edition